OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/infra-options-orbit-chains.md

 ## Explorers

-Explorers are a basic requirement for any functional blockchain, providing a transparent view of transactions, blocks, and addresses on the blockchain.
-They can be accessed by users and developers to verify transactions, check the status of network activity, and ensure that transactions are being processed correctly.
-Some providers that can offer an explorer to Orbit developers are:
+Explorers are essential for any functional blockchain, providing a transparent view of transactions, blocks, and addresses on the blockchain.
+Users and developers can access them to verify transactions, check network activity status, and ensure that transactions are being processed correctly.
+Here are some of the explorer providers you can choose from:

 - [Blockscout](https://www.blockscout.com/)
 - [Socialscan](https://socialscan.io/)